History of Chelsea F.C. (1952–1983): Decline (1972–1983)

 In 1981, Mears resigned as chairman, ending his family's 76-year association with the club.
 One of Mears' last actions was to appoint former Wrexham boss John Neal as manager.
 A year later, Chelsea Football & Athletic Company, heavily in debt and unable to pay its players, was acquired from the Mears family interests by businessman and one-time chairman of Oldham Athletic, Ken Bates, for the sum of £1, though for reasons which remain disputed, he did not buy SB Properties, the company which now owned the Stamford Bridge freehold.
-By this point, Chelsea were in a parlous financial state and losing £12,000 a week.
+By this point, Chelsea were in a serious financial state and losing £12,000 a week.
 Bates would later describe what he took over as "a social club with a little football played on a Saturday".

 There were hangers-on in the wrong areas, all over the club.
 I wrote everything off and started again.
 Chelsea used to have a bootman to clean the boots.
 The apprentices just stood around watching him clean away.
 He went.
 The directors had their own chauffeur to drive them around town.
 He went.
 Even the lottery lost money.
 How?
 There were just two birds selling tickets.
 They went.

-1981–82, an otherwise forgettable season during which Chelsea again finished 12th, Chelsea went on their first significant FA Cup run for years and drew European champions Liverpool in the fifth round.
-They outplayed their illustrious opponents and won 2–0.
-In the quarter-finals, they were pitted against old rivals Tottenham who, in a pulsating game, won 3–2, despite Chelsea taking the lead through Mike Fillery.
-The 1982–83 season proved to be the worst in Chelsea's history.
-Following a bright start, the team slumped dramatically, going on a nine-match winless run as the season drew to a close and faced relegation to the Third Division which, given the club's financial troubles, could well have dealt it a killer blow.
-In the penultimate game of the season at fellow strugglers Bolton Wanderers, Clive Walker hit a last-minute winner from 25 yd to ensure a crucial 1–0 win.
+In 1981–82, a season during which Chelsea again finished 12th, Chelsea went on their first significant FA Cup run for years and drew European champions Liverpool in the fifth round.
+They won 2–0.
+In the quarter-finals, they were drawn against rivals Tottenham who won 3–2, despite Chelsea taking the lead through Mike Fillery.
+The 1982–83 season was among the most difficult in Chelsea's history.
+Following a strong start, the team went on a nine-match winless run as the season drew to a close and faced relegation to the Third Division, which would have added to the club's financial problems.
+In the penultimate game of the season at fellow strugglers Bolton Wanderers, Clive Walker hit a last-minute winner from 25 yd to ensure a 1–0 win.
 A draw at home to Middlesbrough in the final game ensured the club's survival by two points.